dimanikulin/dimanikulin/AIForSWArchitects_en.md

 It gave me undersnading on how I can use AI to [create architecture vision](https://github.com/dovchar/architecture-vision-GPTs?tab=readme-ov-file) from scratch spending hours but not days.

-So I decided to try it on my project to start.

 The assitante is located [here](https://chatgpt.com/g/g-J6uBbvDrm-solutions-architect-assistent) and the communication with it is in a form like with **ChatGPT** - Prompt from **User** and Response from **AI**.

+As input documentation for creation architecture vision the following artifacts might be considered:

+- RFP (Request for Proposal)
+- RFI (Request for Information)
+- Text of customer request

 Cause the [Assistance model](https://chatgpt.com/g/g-J6uBbvDrm-solutions-architect-assistent) has been updating (in dev state) I have had to update my business case description and assitance output in progress of assitance.

+So I decided to try it on my project to help.

 # Preparation to use assistant

 ## Anonymization

-Here we need to write sabout business case anonymization, so **AI** that you use for assitance will not find out the details for commercial project if any.
+Here we need to write about input anonymization, so **AI** that you use for assitance will not find out the details for commercial project if any.

 What you need to do at least is to remove any **PII** (*Personally Identifiable Information*) from input documentation.

 So I created *Sample case anonymizated.docx* from *Sample case.docx*.

-## Preparation for input docs
+## Input docs

-As input documentation for creation architecture vision the following artifacts might be considered:

-- RFP (Request for Proposal)
-- RFI (Request for Information)
-- Text of customer request

 Becacause I did not have any from those documents for my *Sample Case* I used *ChatGPT* (not Assistant meontioned previpsly) to help me to create [Assistance input 1](./AIForSWArchitects_Input1_en.md) from anonymizated input doc (*Sample case anonymizated.docx*).